FriendsOfCake/cakephp-upload/docs/configuration.rst

       -  ``string $field``: The field for which data will be removed
       -  ``array $settings``: UploadBehavior settings for the current field

-   -  Return: (array) the new name for the file
+   -  Return: (array) the files you want to be deleted

 -  ``restoreValueOnFailure``: Restores original value of the current field when uploaded file has error